Red Rock Country

 ~ 145 Miles, 10:00 Departure from Grand Junction

-Day 2: Green River, Wedge Overlook, Eagle Canyon, Family Butte
+Day 2: Green River, Wedge Overlook, Canyons of San Rafael Swell & Family Butte

 Day 2 begins with a quick dash into Green River, where we’ll stop to refuel and prepare for a day of epic adventure.
 From here we head out to the Wedge Overlook, a breathtaking viewpoint where the vastness of the San Rafael Swell unfolds before us.
 The views from the Wedge are unparalleled with layers of rock formations and sweeping canyons stretching as far as the eye can see.

-Next, we’ll venture through Eagle Canyon, a thrilling descent through a narrow gorge, under the famous I-70 overpasses and incredible scenery that will keep your head on a swivel!
-We pop out at the historic Swasey’s Cabin and we’ll make our way to the second night’s camp perched on a stunning buttress overlooking Family Butte.
+Next, we’ll venture off through the canyons of the Swell and we’ll make our way to the second night’s camp perched on a stunning buttress overlooking Family Butte.
 This camp offers a true Utah wild landscape, with a perfect vantage point to take in the raw beauty of the surrounding terrain.

 ~ 150 Miles

-On Day 3 we dive into the rich and eerie history of the region, starting right out of camp with a journey past Temple Mtn and the Temple Wash area, festooned with pictographs and a combination of ancient history with more modern ranching history.
-As we explore this desolate and fascinating terrain, we’ll pass through the Wild Horse Mesa, a vast and windswept plateau offering sweeping views of the land below and giving you the feeling you have landed on Mars.
+On Day 3 we dive into the rich and eerie history of the region, starting right out of camp with a journey past Temple Mtn and the Temple Wash area, and exploring our way towards Hanksville and crossing vast and windswept plateaus, offering sweeping views of the land below and giving you the feeling you have landed on Mars.

-We’ll stop in the quirky town of Hanksville for a refuel before continuing our journey into the heart of the Dirty Devil River region.
-Here we’ll face the challenge of fording the Dirty Devil River, an axle deep romp that tests our riding skills and sense of adventure.
+After a stop in the quirky town of Hanksville to refuel we continuing our journey into the heart of the Dirty Devil River region.
+Here we’ll face the challenge of fording the Dirty Devil River, a stream of chocolate milk seemingly.
 Once across we’ll blaze a trail through the dramatic terrain of Hatch Canyon, eventually arriving at the edge of the Maze area—an incredible camp spot surrounded by red rock formations and wide open vistas.
 This remote location will be a perfect setting for an unforgettable night under the stars.

 ~128 Miles